tierratechnologies/logmate.co.nz/content/policies/privacy.md

 2. Technical data, which may include your device or computer make/model/type/version, operating system make/model/type/version, network connection, IP address, application version, browser version/make/model/type.
 3. We will record geographical location data to assist with the recording of work-time and vehicle data.
 We may track your location regularly; sending latitude and longitude details to the system when driving a vehicle operated by your employer (the TSL holder for the Vehicle being driven), and sends latitude and longitude details to the system with each work activity when submitted.

 We may use cookies and similar technologies to collect this information and you can learn more about such use at the bottom of this Privacy Policy.
-We may store this information so that is can be used for the purposes explained in Section XXXX.
+We may store this information so that is can be used for the purposes explained throughout this policy document.

 ## Other services